tranquility-one/tranquility.one/content/_index.md

 This server is for everyone's enjoyment.

 > I strive to treat all Tranquility players with love, following the example of Jesus Christ.
-> While worshipping God as I do is never required on Tranquility, we do require respect for everyone &mdash; God made us all in His image.
+> While worshipping God as I do is never required on Tranquility, we do require respect for everyone --- God made us all in His image.
 > If you're interested in my faith, please ask.
 > I would love to share with you!
 >